Why Bite Splints Work for TMJ Disorder Treatment

 TMJ disorders can significantly impact daily life, causing chronic pain and discomfort in the jaw, neck, and head.
 Finding an effective treatment is crucial for those affected, and bite splints, also known as occlusal splints, have emerged as a reliable solution.
 These custom-made devices from our Canton, MI, dentists offer a non-invasive way to manage and alleviate the symptoms of TMJ dysfunction.

-Here’s how these splints redistribute bite forces and reduce strain on the temporomandibular joint to provide much-needed relief.
+Here’s how these splints redistribute bite forces and reduce strain on the jaw joints to provide much-needed TMJ pain relief.

 A variety of factors can lead to a TMJ disorder, often making it challenging to pinpoint a single source.
 Common causes include jaw injuries, arthritis, and chronic teeth grinding or clenching, also known as bruxism.
-Jaw or teeth misalignment can also contribute to the development of a TMJ disorder.
+Jaw or teeth misalignment can also contribute to the need for TMJ disorder treatment.

 1. Reducing Muscle Tension: By preventing teeth from coming into direct contact, bite splints reduce the stress and tension in the jaw muscles.
 This relaxation of muscles can significantly reduce pain and discomfort associated with a TMJ disorder.